Notkea/fa-tools/readme.md

   of unescaped symbols in URLs.
 FA seems not to escape those in file download URLs, which may contain characters such as square brackets.

+* The `list` sub-command returns the whole list only at the end, instead of streaming the result as it is fetched.

 * Readme on github: the second paragraphs in definition lists are showing as code blocs on github.
 Should find a way to make both github and pandoc happy at the same time to have a proper web readme and a `man`page.